100% Pass Rate in NCLEX-RN Four Years in a Row

 National Council Licensure Examination (NCLEX-RN) on their first

 attempt.
-This is the second year in a row that the graduating class
+2017 was the fourth year in a row that the graduating class

 1. BSN program completion rates for students entering into the professional phase of the nursing program and graduating within 6 semesters are at a minimum of 70% or higher.

 2. The NCLEX-RN pass rates for first-time takers are at a minimum of 80% for the PA State Board of Nursing defined year from October 1 through September 30.

 3. The BSN program graduate employment rate is at a minimum of 70% or higher as evidenced through data collected within 12 months of program completion.